Free Range Glamping

 Facilities

-Yurts and shepherd's huts all have king-sized beds, while yurts have additional futons too (all bedding and linen included).
+Yurts, shepherd's huts and the Hoppers Hut, all have king-sized beds, while yurts have additional futons too (all bedding and linen included).
 All feature a wood-burning stove (starter pack of wood and kindling) and a kitchen space (in an adjacent shelter for the yurts) with hobs, food-prep area and a sink, as well as outdoor seating and a firepit.
-Shepherd's huts have en-suite eco toilets, while yurts each have a composting loo a short walk away.
+Shepherd's huts have en-suite eco toilets, while yurts and the Hoppers Hut each have a composting loo a short walk away.
 There's a standard flushing toilet, a hot shower and baby-changing facilities at the farm about 300m away.

 Suitable For